alexandercoulter/distQTL/README.md

 ## Installation

+As of April 1, 2025, distQTL passes R CMD checks on MacOS.
+We will shortly expand functionality to Windows OS.

 To use `fastfrechet`, you need to install [`R`](https://cran.r-project.org/).
 To enhance your user experience, you may use some IDE for it (e.g. [`RStudio`](https://www.rstudio.com/)).